visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - To customize the Ledger view.
 On the General tab, top right click on 'Columns'.
 Select or deselect the items you wanna hide or see.
 - We are working on White label option so you can host the whole software on your own domain.

+## Reports related information
+- Bookeeping.ai offers P&L, Balance Sheet, Cash Flow Detailed, Trial Balance, Liability and Counterparty reports
+- If Stripe or Shopify is connected we also show you their reports
+- If Airbnb is imported, we show property wise reports.
+- Custom Reports: You can select any time frame, apply filters and Export them in PDF as well as Excelsheet.

 ## How to extract VAT/GST or Sales tax automatically
 - User can connect with their Stripe or Shopify accounts, we will automatically read sales orders and receipts and extract tax items.
 You can then go Under left Menu item -Taxes > Tax Report.
 To see all sales tax you collected from sales and payable to Govt.